fbpx

 Enrico’s Brick Oven Pizza

 If you need an excuse to saddle up to Enrico’s bar, it’s for the direct view you’ll have of their 900-degree, wood-burning brick pizza oven.
 Featured on the Phantom Gourmet and certified by The Association of True Neapolitan Pizza, Enrico’s pies are as authentic as it gets.
-If you’re not in the mood for pizza, you can also indulge in a variety of pastas, salads, sandwiches, and desserts, along with your seasonal draft of choice.
+If you’re not in the mood for pizza, you can also indulge in a variety of pasta, salads, sandwiches, and desserts, along with your seasonal draft of choice.

-Sip a Local Legend
+Sip at a Local Legend

-Further down Main Street near Arnold Road you’ll spot an old red barn, full of charm and history.
+Further down Main Street near Arnold Road, you’ll spot an old red barn, full of charm and history.
 Inside lies one of Sturbridge’s newest residents: Rapscallion Pub.
 This antique-inspired tap room is the latest project from local legend Rapscallion Brewery.
 Come sample their expansive menu of wines, signature cocktails, and (of course) classic brews, all while enjoying the rustic tap room atmosphere, complete with wooden barn beams and antique, repurposed lighting.

 Or lounge outside on the pet-friendly patio, where four-legged friends always have a seat at the table.
 And if you get hungry?
 Simply stroll over to the rotation of food trucks parked right outside the pub.
 So come on down, grab a seat at the bar and see for yourself why Rapscallion has been a regional fan favorite since 2007.